Fort Hood: 2014 shootings

 On 2 April 2014, a shooting spree occurred at several locations on the base, leaving three people dead and fourteen others wounded.
 The gunman then died from a self-inflicted gunshot wound.
 He was later identified as 34-year-old Ivan Lopez, an Iraq War veteran.

-2014–present
+2014–2023

-A sexual assault prevention officer on the base, Sergeant 1st Class Gregory McQueen, was dishonorably discharged in March 2015, having been convicted of organizing a prostitution ring.
+A sexual assault prevention officer on the base, Sergeant First Class Gregory McQueen, was dishonorably discharged in March 2015, having been convicted of organizing a prostitution ring.

 Currently, Fort Hood has nearly 65,000 soldiers and family members and serves as a home for the following units: Headquarters III Corps; First Army Division West; the 1st Cavalry Division; 13th Sustainment Command (formerly 13th Corps Support Command); 89th Military Police Brigade; 504th Battlefield Surveillance Brigade; 85th Civil Affairs Brigade; 1st Medical Brigade; and the 69th Air Defense Artillery Brigade.
 Fort Hood also includes Carl R. Darnall Army Medical Center and the Medical And Dental Activities as tenant units.

 As of October 2015, Killeen, Texas, started a land-use study to "identify and mitigate compatibility and encroachment issues that may impact training, operations".